-These are just a few of the words that tell the story of The Historic Webster House, Bay City, Michigan's pre-eminent bed and breakfast and town meeting place.
-Nestled in the city's historic district just blocks from a quaint but bustling riverfront downtown, the three-story house is full of history and modern amenities that are sure to make your visit memorable.
+Come to The Historic Webster House in Bay City for the ultimate in a romantic bed and breakfast getaway or for a business meeting or intimate wedding or reception.
+Nestled in the city's historic district just blocks from a quaint but bustling riverfront downtown, our elegantly restored three-story house is full of history and modern amenities that are sure to make your visit memorable.

 Stargaze under the pergola, with its outdoor fireplace.
 Take a candle-lit whirlpool bubble bath, then settle into a luxurious featherbed.
 Awaken to the aroma of a sumptuous breakfast.
 Lots to do in our area: art, theater, antiques, brewpubs, beach, gardens, museums, rail-trail, kayaking, sail and fishing charters, and festivals year round.